Daita Logo

 name="Data Analyst",

-prompt="You are a data analyst.
-Help users explore and query the database.",
+prompt="You are a database analyst.
+Help users query and analyze data.",

 tools=[db]